You are here: Home > Mass Spectrometry Core Facility

 - William Clarke, PhD, The Johns Hopkins School of Medicine, Baltimore, MD

-- Jens R. Coorssen, PhD, University of Western Sydney, Australia
+- Jens R. Coorssen, PhD, University of Western Sydney, Sydney, Australia

 - Peter Harrington, PhD, Ohio University, Athens, OH

-- Mattias Machner, PhD, Cell Biology and Metabolism Program, NICHD, Bethesda, MD
+- Matthias Machner, PhD, Cell Biology and Metabolism Program, NICHD, Bethesda, MD

-- Deborah P. Merke, MD, NIH Clinical Center, Bethesda, MD
+- Deborah P. Merke, MD, MS, Pediatric Consult Service, NIH Clinical Center, Bethesda, MD

 - Matthew Olson, MD, The Johns Hopkins University Medical School, Baltimore, MD